whitemech/Plan4Past/README.md

 ## Foreword

+- We double-checked the output of our experiments, and we have redone only the faulty runs due to a misconfiguration of the cloud-based virtual machine used to run the experiments.
+Now, all experiments' outputs but the `experiment-1b-blocksworld-det/lf2f-fd-ff/p19` run are successful.
+  We have thoroughly investigated the problem of such an instance.
+We found that from that instance on the compilation goes to mem/timeout due to the increasing size of the formula.
+On the other hand, we directly checked with MONA, the tool used by the lf2f compiler to build the DFA, to compute the corresponding DFA and MONA was able to return it in a reasonable amount of time.
 - We updated the benchmark results for the `l2lf` tool for the following experiments (you can find them in `new-final-results`:
   - `experiment-1a-blocksworld-nondet.zip`